 Supercrawl is a free annual outdoor art and music festival held in downtown Hamilton, Ontario, showcasing a diverse and dynamic lineup of music, art, fashion, performance, talks, crafts, food and fun.
 In 2023, Supercrawl covered 20 city blocks and attracted more than 275,000 visitors over the course of the weekend.
 Organizers look forward to building upon that foundation at this fall’s festival — Supercrawl’s 16th anniversary — taking place September 13-15, 2024 on James Street North.

-Calls for Entry for the next edition of Supercrawl are now open:
+Calls for Artists for the 2024 edition of Supercrawl are now open.

 Supercrawl was founded out of a desire to showcase the city’s cultural vibrancy and eclectic arts landscape, and remains dedicated to honouring, showcasing and celebrating all varieties of creative work.
 Supercrawl prioritizes curating a diverse and representative festival lineup.
 We recognize our responsibility to amplify voices that have traditionally been marginalized, both in our community and in society as a whole.

 Supercrawl is committed to inclusion, diversity, equity, and accessibility.
 We strive to create an environment in which all participants may flourish.
 We are committed to removing systemic barriers to access and opportunity, and welcome artistic proposals from all individuals, regardless of race, ethnicity, religion, sexual orientation, gender identity, gender expression, disability, or economic status.
 We welcome submissions from artists of all backgrounds, including but not limited to Indigenous, Black, people of colour, 2SLGBTQIA+, women, people with disabilities, and members of equity-seeking communities.